thephpleague/csv/source/reading.md

 ### addSortBy(callable $callable) *- since version 5.2*

 `addSortBy` method adds a sorting function each time it is called.
 The function takes exactly two parameters which will be filled by pairs of rows.

-<p class="message-warning">The <code>setSortBy</code> method has been deprecated and will be remove in the next major version release.
-For backward compatibility, the method is now an alias of the <code>addSortBy</code> method.</p>

 ### removeSortBy(callable $callable) *- since version 5.2*